Raathigesh/majestic/README.md

 ### Optional configuration

-You can configure majestic by adding `majestic` key to `package.json`.
+You can configure Majestic by adding `majestic` key to `package.json`.

 ```javascript
 // package.json